mateimonicamihaela/ITSchool/scripts/IFexercises/README.md

-# Sintaxa if-then-else with command
+# Syntax if-then-else with command

 ```bash
 if command; then